L.N.W.R Northorpe 1908 & L.M.S Northorpe Higher 1930 map

 section of Heckmondwike viaduct stands about 50ft high from the road side,

 the photo doesn't do it justice.
-Taken from Smithes lane, Originally an

 80 yards long iron deck supported on brick pillars.
 This Spanned the valley over Spen Beck.

 Originally planned to be 261

-Instead an earth embankment & plateau was formed on the
+yards long, instead an earth embankment & plateau was formed on the

-North side of the valley, using material excavated from the deep
+using material excavated from the deep

 cuttings through Heckmondwike.